kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md

 - `loadbalancer.openstack.org/default-tls-container-ref`

   Reference to a tls container.
-This option works with Octavia, when this option is set then a TLS Terminated loadbalancer will be created by cloud provider.
+This option works with Octavia, when this option is set then the cloud provider will create an Octavia Listener of type `TERMINATED_HTTPS` for a TLS Terminated loadbalancer.
   Format for tls container ref: `https://{keymanager_host}/v1/containers/{uuid}`

 ### Switching between Floating Subnets by using preconfigured Classes

 If you have multiple `FloatingIPPools` and/or `FloatingIPSubnets` it might be desirable to offer the user logical meanings for `LoadBalancers` like `internetFacing` or `DMZ` instead of requiring the user to select a dedicated network or subnet ID at the service object level as an annotation.